 Engage MercuryRec with the certainty that you are getting the same nuances of the real thing in the digital domain, and keep in mind: with the additional tweak section that only DiBiQuadro provides you can add a unique touch and finally get your very own personal sound!

 Non plus ultra: the extreme limit that cannot be crossed by anyone.
 From post-classical Latin non plus ultra was the inscription on the Pillars of Hercules (Straits of Gibraltar).

 MercuryRec features the same built-from-scratch 64-bit engine used for SaturnLO which is based on general purpose hi-quality algorithms and the most recent non-linear models.
 Particular attention has been put on the definition of the Non Linear Solver to get the maximum quality and realism, without losing details in favor of performances (Double-Precision Non-Linear Computing).

 Our non-plus-ultra reproductions bring a completely new philosophy to the table: being able to shape your tone by giving total access to the circuit components.
 Managing each gain stage level, shaping the tone-stacks or modifying the tubes characteristics: there is virtually no limit to what you can achieve with our plugins!

-We put great passion and dedication to get the perfect representation of the hardware.
+We put great passion to get the perfect representation of the hardware.
 If you don’t trust our words, then trust your ears.